 Aphids pierce individual plant cells and devour plant juices.
 If you see curly, yellow, or malformed leaves on your plants, you may have an aphid problem.
 Look for the tiny insects on the undersides of leaves and plant stems.
 A neem oil spray is effective for controlling these pests.

 Cane borers are beetle pests that eat the tips of new plant canes.
 If you notice that your canes’ tips look wilted, take a closer look!
 The beetles are slender and ¼ inch long, with a copper-red neck.
 Their larvae is white and grub-like.
 To treat, prune the canes at least 6 inches below where the wilting starts, which should also remove any lurking larvae.

 Raspberry beetle/fruitworm damage is easy to spot.
 Small, red-brown beetle adults skeletonize new leaves and canes.
 Fruitworms are their larvae that burrow into fruit caps and the worms are obvious.
-Hand-picking the tiny worms is possible, but a bacillus thurigiensis spray may be more effective.
-Bacillus thurigiensis is certified for use in organic gardens and does not harm bees and other beneficial insects.
+Hand-picking the tiny worms is possible, but a bacillus thuringiensis spray may be more effective.
+Bacillus thuringiensis is certified for use in organic gardens and does not harm bees and other beneficial insects.

 Birds like to eat raspberries as much as you do!
 If your neighborhood birds take an interest in your ripe berries, cover the plants with protective netting.

 Fungal blights like anthracnose, spur blight, and cane blight cause spreading pits, spots, and wounds on the canes and, eventually, plant death.
 Fungi thrive in wet conditions and spread from plant to plant by splashing water.
 Fungi are difficult to treat and can stick around for 2 years or more.
 Infected canes should be pruned and destroyed (not composted).
 Disease prevention is your best course: prune only during dry weather, keep plants healthy by watering and fertilizing appropriately, and purchase resistant varieties.